 Ad group targets

-Bear in mind that if you don’t need to set targets for individual ad groups, a portfolio strategy may be able to offer better performance.
+Bear in mind, if you don’t need to set targets for individual ad groups, a portfolio strategy may be able to offer better performance.

 Your average target ROAS is the cost-weighted average ROAS that your bid strategy optimised for.
 It averages the changes that you’ve made to your target ROAS for any given time period.
 For this reason, your average target ROAS may be different from the target ROAS that you set.